mattprel/mattprel/README.md

 ---

 ### 🌱 What's Next
-I plan to contribute to open source projects that align with accessibility, digital inclusion, and public service.
+I plan to contribute to open source projects that I use frequently, such as Home Assistant (integrations and custom components, as well as addons) and Frigate NVR, among many others.
 Stay tuned!

 ---